 As part of the Master of Public Health program, choose a 9-unit elective group to focus your studies around your career goals and interests.
 You may view elective group coursework in the university catalog by selecting the Program Requirements button below.

-Note: The APU MPH program is applying for Council on Education for Public Health (CEPH) accreditation as an MPH generalist program and will be advising students to have elective groups going forward.
-We do not have CEPH-defined specializations.
+The APU MPH program is applying for the Council on Education for Public Health (CEPH) accreditation as an MPH program with a Health Equity concentration.
+Students will select an elective group of their choice.
 The elective groups will allow students to group 3 electives of their choice to fit their public health interests and/or career goals.
-Students only have ‘Master of Public Health’ listed on their diploma and transcript, which will be consistent with every graduating cohort since the program’s inception.
-Thus, the MPH is a generalist concentration.
+All elective groups will have a Health Equity focus.

 Biostatistics and Epidemiology